-Please note some of the links in this article are our affiliate links.
+Please note that some of the links on this article are our affiliate links.
 What does that mean for you?
-This means if you follow these links and complete a buy at our partner websites, we will receive a small commission at no extra cost to you.
+This means if you follow these links and buy anything at our partner websites, we will receive a small commission at no extra cost to you.
 This helps us to cover the running cost of this website and sometimes pay for an extra cup of coffee!

 How much does it cost to start an eCommerce business?

-A typical eCommerce business needs to focus on the following:
+A typical online business needs to focus on the following:

 - Build an online shop

 You need to consider all these to calculate the eCommerce cost structure for your own business.